JDeffner/Webentwicklung/README.md

 ## Installation

 1. Clone the repository to your local machine.
+2. Initialize the database using the [databaseStructure.sql](databaseStructure.sql) file.
+3. Change the [env](env) file name to `.env`.
+4. Set up your database and update the `.env` file with your database credentials.
+5. Update the `app.baseURL` variable in the `.env` file with the address you will use to access the application in your web browser.
+6. Use whatever deployment method you prefer to deploy the application.
+See the [CodeIgniter documentation](https://codeigniter4.github.io/userguide/) for more information.

+### Optional: SCSS Compilation
+1. Install node.js.
+You can download it from the [Official Website](https://nodejs.org/).
 2. Run `npm install` to install JavaScript dependencies.
-3. Initialize the database using the [databaseStructure.sql](databaseStructure.sql) file.
-4. Change the [env](env) file name to `.env`.
-5. Set up your database and update the `.env` file with your database credentials.
-6. Update the `app.baseURL` variable in the `.env` file with the address you will use to access the application in your web browser.
-7. Use whatever deployment method you prefer to deploy the application.
-See the [CodeIgniter documentation](https://codeigniter4.github.io/userguide/) for more information.

-> [!TIP]
-> `npm run scss`: Watches for changes in `main.scss` and compiles it to `main.css`.
+3. Use `npm run scss` to activate a file watcher that compiles any changes in `main.scss` to `main.css`.

 ## Usage